paulynamagana/af3_report/README.md

 Replace script_name.py with the name of the script you want to run (e.g., pae_plots.py) and folder_path with the path to the folder containing your AlphaFold results.
 The optional --output argument allows you to specify a different output directory for the generated plots.

+* `plot_summary.py`

+Overall Workflow

+The script reads the JSON files containing chain IPTM and PTM data.
+It aggregates the data for each chain across all files.
+It creates and displays boxplots for both IPTM and PTM data, saving the plots as images.

+To run the script, provide the path to the folder containing the JSON files as an argument.

+Example:

+`python script_name.py path_to_json_files`

+* Optional Argument:

+`--output or -o`: Specify the desired output directory for saving the plots.
+If not provided, the script creates a "summary_plots" folder within the input directory.

+Key Features:

+Batch Processing: Efficiently processes all JSON files matching the pattern *summary_confidences_*.json within a given folder.

+* `plot_pae_plddt_contact.py`

+Visualizes protein structure prediction data by generating combined plots of pLDDT (predicted Local Distance Difference Test), PAE (Predicted Aligned Error), and contact probability matrices.
+It reads data from JSON files, processes it, and creates informative visualisations to help analyze the quality and confidence of predicted protein structures.

+Example:
+`python plot_pae_plddt_contact.py path_to_json_files`

 ### Key Metrics Explained:

 * pLDDT: Per-atom confidence score (0-100).
 Higher is better.